Yelp/paasta/docs/source/deploy_groups.rst

 #.
 Push your changes to the soa configs repo

 #.
-Regenerate your jenkins workflow by running the ``paasta generate-pipeline`` command

-#.
 Make sure your jenkins pipeline marks every deploy group for deployment (i.e. your pipeline runs all the way through)

 #.
 Remove the deployment steps that were replaced by deploy groups from ``deploy.yaml``